Onryō Senki: Reception

-Reviewing Shin Onryō Senki the four reviewers in Famicom Tsūshin said that in an era where sound novel-styled games are everywhere, the menu-selection-based gameplay felt old-fashioned and tedious.
+Reviewing Shin Onryō Senki for the PC Engine CD-ROM², the four reviewers in Famicom Tsūshin said that in an era where sound novel-styled games are everywhere, the menu-selection-based gameplay felt old-fashioned and tedious.
 The reviewers wrote that the game often had them brute-forcing their way to a solution and that it was not user-friendly, as the voiced audio did not always match the text and that it was not always obvious when the player could move from one area to another.
 While two reviewers wrote that they liked the game's story, another reviewer said they wished it was a bit more exciting.

 Retrospective critics complimented Onryō-Senki for its use of color and dithering to blend images in with the backgrounds.

-From retrospective reviews, reviewers in PC Gamer and 4gamer.net complimented the unique and atmosphere of the original game.
+From retrospective reviews of the original release, reviewers in PC Gamer and 4gamer.net complimented the unique and atmosphere of the original game.
 Kerry Brunskill of PC Gamer highlighted that ghosts appearing in night scenes at random, only to flicker silently made the game effective, and the lack of jump scares were the highlights.

-The featured backgrounds are made from edited photos and use only four colors.
+In retrospective reviews of the original release, a reviewer from 4gamer.net highlighted the featured backgrounds which were made from edited photos and use only four colors.
 While using a limited palette was not unusual at the time, the 4gamer.net reviewer said this design hybrid made Onryō Senki have a powerful impact through its unique atmosphere.
 Brunskill, the artwork heavily dithered backgrounds made "a striking combination of a midnight blue and stark black—detailed enough to resemble a specific place or scene, but always dreamlike and indistinct."
 The reviewer on 4gamer.net said the game could "be considered the culmination of the company's work."
 Brunskill of PC Gamer said the game surpassed Silent Hill (1999), Fatal Frame (2001) and Devotion (2019) in terms of ratcheting up supernatural tension.